ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

     XML file is not referenced, so switching  between ver 7 and ver 9 will not be an issue.

-*   A listing of "entires with blank filename or path found" is displayed when a media item in the database has a blank file path or file name.
-These items should be fixed first.
+*   Troubleshooting:

-*   Troubleshooting: If no report file is generated, look at the black command console window for error messages that will help you fix the problem.
+    If no report file is generated, look at the black command console window for error messages that will help you fix the problem.
     If no report file is generated and the black command console window closes before you can read it, try first opening a command line console and then running the exe or py file from the command line.
 The window will not close and you'll be able to read any error messages.

+*   Troubleshooting:
+    Error message- ...
+RM-Python-config.ini file contains a format error ...
+    The problem is as stated, the solution may be harder to determine.
+    You may want to look at- https://en.wikipedia.org/wiki/INI_file Probably the trickiest part of the ini file is the IGNORED_OBJECTS section.
+    The FOLDERS and FILENAMES keys can have multiple values.
+Each value should be on a separate line indented with at least one blank.
+An empty line between values is an error.

+     examples-
+correct format-

+[IGNORED_OBJECTS]
+FOLDERS =
+  Folder1
+  Folder2
+  Folder3

+incorrect format (empty line)

+[IGNORED_OBJECTS]
+FOLDERS =
+  Folder1

+  Folder2
+  Folder3

+incorrect format (not indented)

+[IGNORED_OBJECTS]
+FOLDERS =
+  Folder1
+Folder2
+  Folder3

 ======================================================================
 ======================================================================